teambit/bit/scopes/workspace/variants/variants.docs.md

 }
 ```

-### Set rule with root namespace
+### Select a rule set via namespace

 This option is recommended as it decouples your components' configurations from the workspace's file structure.
-It handles components using fundamental definitions that pertain to function and purpose.
-For example:
+It handles components using fundamental definitions that pertain to function and purpose, via their namespace.
+In the following example, any component under the `utility-functions` namespace (and it's sub-namespaces) will be included in this rule set:

 ```json
 "teambit.workspace/variants": {